College of Engineering Career Fairs

 Prepare an elevator pitch

-- An elevator pitch (30-45 seconds long) is what you say when introducing yourself to an employer during the career fair.
+- An elevator pitch (30-45 seconds long) is what you say when introducing yourself to an employer during the event.

 - An elevator pitch typically includes your name, your major, year in school, and 1-2 highlights about yourself (e.g. a technical skill you know, a recent internship you had, a current project you are working on, etc.) and why you’re interested in their company.